mekongGOOD/odc-hrok-api/README.md

   `~/rhok$ git clone https://github.com/mekongGOOD/odc-hrok-api`

-4. Configure the database settings in models/index.js so that it is suitable for the environment:
+4. Configure the database settings in models/index.js so that it is suitable for your environment:

   `var db = 'odc';
   var userName = 'test';